 And I would say to everyone here – the friends, teachers, aunts, uncles, cousins, grandparents, and to you, my sister – it is your job to honor this relationship.
 And not just honor it, but foster it.
 Too many times we are afraid to say a thing for fear of being hurtful.
 Too many times we assume vulnerability and therefore overprotect.

 Yes, there will be times when it’s simply too painful to talk about.
 There will be moments when the wounds still feel too fresh.
 But do not make the mistake of assuming that means you should stop holding the door open.
 You may not always know the right thing to say or do.
 Just keep trying.

 L and D, R and M, you will always carry your dad with you, and your relationship with him will continue to unfold over a lifetime.
-You, too, will come to learn many things as you reflect on what it means to be a son, or a daughter.
+You, too, will come to learn many things as you reflect on what it means to be your father's son, or daughter.